Stocks Shrug Off China Disappointment But Oil Slides - UrduPoint

 Stocks Shrug Off China Disappointment But Oil Slides

-Major stock markets shrugged off weak data from China on Monday following a pledge by the country's finance minister to boost the world's second-biggest economy, but oil prices fell
+Major stock markets shrugged off Monday weak data from China as markets kept their focus on corporate earnings

 One of the week's key events, meanwhile, occurs Thursday when the European Central Bank is expected to lower interest rates again as anxiety about inflation in the eurozone fades and concerns over sluggish growth mount.